Updated on 8/15/2022

-Answering the question: what is trauma bonding might help you why it can be so hard to leave an abusive relationship, even if you know deep down that you need to.
+Answering the question: what is trauma bonding might help you understand why it can be so hard to leave an abusive relationship, even if you know deep down that you need to.

 What Is Trauma Bonding?

-It can be challenging to know for sure if someone is experiencing a trauma bond, because the traumatized partner remains attached to and passionate about their relationship.
+It can be challenging to know for sure if someone is experiencing a trauma bond, because the traumatized partner remains attached to and passionate about their unhealthy relationship.
 It’s vital to keep in mind, however, that strong emotions can be brought on by pain that the abuser inflicts.
 Of course, it’s not genuine love, but that can be hard for the abused to see.

 Someone who is a narcissist leverages inconsistent positive reinforcement to lure their partner back.
 Often the cycle becomes an endless pursuit to win back the original love and admiration that was once abundant.
 By the time awareness really kicks in, and it’s clear the relationship must end, victims often feel too trapped to leave.

 Examples of trauma bonding

 Before looking more closely at the cycle of traumatic bonding, it’s important to point out: people with narcissistic personality disorder don’t reserve abuse just for their romantic partners.
 Trauma bonding can occur as a result of mental or physical abuse in relationships, including: